JustinEvert/ETL-Project/README.md

 EXTRACT:

 (i) 8 Excel Files showing the number and amount of mortgages provided by all banks.
-Data EXTRACTED from Genmore (actual workplace data)
+Data EXTRACTED from CONAVI (Comisión Nacional de Vivienda)

 (ii) Data for Natural Disaster Events by state.
 Data EXTRACTED from the Datos Abiertos del Gobierno Federal FONDEN API